isene/hyperlist.vim/README.md

 The function is mapped to \G to add events to the default calendar.
 The default calendar is defined as b:calendar at the start of the HyperList.vim script.
 To add the events to another calendar, do :call CalendarAdd("yourcalendar")

+The title of the calendar is the item in the HyperList without the date/time tag.
+If there is no time tag for the item, an event is created at the start of the date.
+If there is a time tag for the item, the event is created at that time with the default duration (30 minutes).
+The description for the event is the item and all its child items.

 ### More help
 For this help and more, including the full HyperList definition/description, type